 Data ownership follows the RI’s and hosting facility’s policy and is clarified during the agreement phase.

 Yes.
-IRISCC provides pre-submission guidance on service selection, eligibility, feasibility and scientific preparation.
+IRISCC provides pre-submission guidance on service selection, eligibility, feasibility, and scientific preparation.